seth127/bigValley/README.md

 *Note:* Grass and debris don't have meaningful fatigue values because they don't move.
 They gain a little energy each turn until they reproduce or, in the case of grass, get eaten.

 ### Customize
-For those adventurous souls, feel free to open up the bvLife.py and create some creatures of your own.
+For those adventurous souls, feel free to open `bvLife.py` and create some creatures of your own.
 A ruminant who gets double energy from each plant eaten?
 A super predator to thin out the wolf pack?
 A carniverous plant that eats low-energy foragers?
-All part of the game...
+All fair game...

 #brief documentation: